-Work Hour Restrictions for Truck Drivers
+Work Hour Restrictions For Truck Drivers In New York

 Individuals who drive heavy trucks and tractor trailer trucks professionally are expected to adhere to certain work hour restrictions.
 Failure to do so often results in fatigued driving and can lead to tragic accidents.
 In order to keep truck drivers safe, it is important that truck drivers and their employers carefully abide by these work hour limitations.